General Sherman Tree: Dimensions

-While it is the largest tree known, the General Sherman tree is neither the tallest known living tree on Earth (that distinction belongs to Hyperion, a coast redwood), nor is it the widest (both the largest cypress and largest baobab have a greater diameter), nor is it the oldest known living tree on Earth (that distinction belongs to Prometheus, a Great Basin bristlecone pine).
+While it is the largest tree known, the General Sherman tree is neither the tallest known living tree on Earth (that distinction belongs to Hyperion, a coast redwood), nor is it the widest (both the largest cypress and largest baobab have a greater diameter), nor is it the oldest known living tree on Earth (that distinction belonged to Prometheus, a Great Basin bristlecone pine, until it was cut down in 1964).
 With a height of 83.8 m, a diameter of 7.7 m, an estimated bole volume of 1487 m3, and an estimated age of 2,300–2,700 years, it is nevertheless among the tallest, widest, and longest-lived of all trees on the planet.

 While General Sherman is the largest living tree, it is not the largest historically recorded tree.
 The Crannell Creek Giant, a coast redwood (Sequoia sempervirens) cut down in the mid-1940s near Trinidad, California, is estimated to have been 15-25% larger than the General Sherman Tree by volume.
 Similarly, the Mother of the Forest, another giant sequoia, may have historically been larger than General Sherman.
 Two other historical and exceedingly enormous giant sequoias, the Discovery Tree with a near-30 m circumference, and especially the long-fallen "Father of the Forest" from Calaveras Grove, reportedly 435 ft high and 110 ft in circumference, are widely considered to have once been larger than General Sherman.
 In addition, the Burnt Monarch from Big Stump Grove had a much larger base than General Sherman and could have easily been larger as well.